jundalisay/spblist/content/en/bio/principles/part-01/chapter-01.md

 There are various ways to detect Elementals just as you can detect animals through their sound, smell, sight, or touch.

-The most common way is through a developed ajna chakra which acts as a window or third eye to the Elemental universe.
+The most effective way that we know is through a developed ajna chakra which acts as a window or third eye to the Elemental universe.

 {{< img src="/photos/med/meditate.jpg" alt="Meditation" cap="Humans can 'see' the Elemental Universe through their ajna chakra.
 It can be 'felt' through the heart chakra and others">}}